🗄️“How can Event Data be recorded for Easy Industrial Facility Audit?”🗄️

 Extraction of Safety Key or Guard opening

-“How frequently are operators overriding the locking mechanism at an entry point?”
+“How frequently are operators using an auxiliary release on the locking mechanism at an entry point?”

-The use of an auxiliary (or emergency) override should be very rare.
-Operating an override whilst a machine is running can perform a machine stop command, but does not protect the operator from any residual hazardous energy as it comes to a controlled stop.
+The use of an auxiliary (or emergency) release should be very rare.
+Operating this function whilst a machine is running can perform a machine stop command, but does not protect the operator from any residual hazardous energy as it comes to a controlled stop.
 Monitoring of this function is pre-installed in all ‘FRANK enabled’ Guard Locking Interlocks.

-“How can interaction data be used to detect Override Operation?”
+“How can interaction data be used to detect Auxiliary Release Operation?”

 All FRANK enabled products are supplied with a ‘Byte Map’ or ‘Memory Map’ dictating the position of inputs and outputs.
 The head and solenoid monitors will be pre-assigned to the non-safe inputs as shown below (for both PROFINET and EtherNet/IP connections).

-Event data will capture the use of an override mechanism under two functions and associated with the relevant Location, Date and Time;
+Event data will capture the use of an auxiliary release mechanism under two functions and associated with the relevant Location, Date and Time;

-- Closed, Auxiliary Override – Activation of the auxiliary override
+- Closed, Auxiliary Release – Activation of the auxiliary release

-- Opened, Auxiliary Override – Opening of a guard whilst an auxiliary override is activated.
+- Opened, Auxiliary Release – Opening of a guard whilst an auxiliary release is activated.

 Escape Release – Event Data